nbarikipoulos/poppy-robot-cli/README.md

 poppy stiff
 poppy speed 120
 poppy rotate -90 -m m1
-poppy position 0 -m m2 m3 m4 m5 m6
+poppy goto 0 -m m2 m3 m4 m5 m6 -d 2
 ```

 Will:
 - Switch all motors to stiff state,
 - Set up their speed to 120,
 - Rotate by -90 degrees the motor m1,
-- At last, move the other motors to position 0.
+- At last, move the other motors to position 0 in 2s.

 Typing: